vancehenricks/unsolicited-tips/README.md

 # unsolicited-tips
-Some unsolicited tips I write from time to time
+Some tips and tricks I write from time to time